BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

   - bceid
 ---

-# BC Government SSO Service Definition
+# Pathfinder SSO Service Definition

 ## Service Description

 ### Summary

-The BC Government **Single Sign-On (SSO)** service, based on the Open Source Keycloak (aka Red Hat SSO) product, provides an industry standard (OIDC) and enterprise-policy compliant means of implementing authentication within applications that are also simple for development teams to provision and utilize.
+The BC Government **Pathfinder SSO** service, based on the Open Source Keycloak (aka Red Hat SSO) product, provides an industry standard (OIDC) and enterprise-policy compliant means of implementing authentication within applications that are also simple for development teams to provision and utilize.

 Development teams are provisioned a set of clients within a multi-tenant instance of Keycloak running in the [OpenShift Container Platform (OCP)](../OCP/ServiceDefinition.md) platform that provide a simple authentication mechanism suitable for web and mobile applications.

 Each client exists in one of the "standard" realms based on the needs of the team.
-Each "standard" realm is configured with a set of centrally-managed identity providers (such as BCeID, IDIR, and GitHub).
+Each "standard" realm is configured with a set of centrally-managed identity providers (such as BCeID and IDIR).

 ### Features & Functions